hydra.asutexas.edu

 To see the effect of changing exposure times in a moving aperture try the HET Filling Factor Calculator.

 The measured throughput for the HRS is given below determined relative to the LRS throughput curve.
 The latter was corrected for seeing and slit losses.
-We provide the abovementioned throughput calculator to obtain your own values.
+We provide the above mentioned throughput calculator to obtain your own values.

 The following is based on experience and feedback from users(based on 2.0" FWHM)